mariahnorell/website/content/courses/intro_pa/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Introduction to People Analytics
-summary: Examine how Human Resource professionals can use data analytics to inform HR decisions.
+summary: Examine how People Analytics and Human Resource professionals can use data analytics to inform critical business decisions.
 This course covers descriptive, predictive, and prescriptive analytics.
 Concepts are applied using software tools like Qualtrics, Python, Excel, and Tableau.
 weight: 1

 # Page metadata.
 title: Introduction to People Analytics
 date: "2021-01-01T00:00:00Z"
-lastmod: "2021-01-01T00:00:00Z"
+lastmod: "2024-06-15T00:00:00Z"
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: book  # Do not modify.